kyrab/website/_posts/2021-07-29-weekend-palma-mallorca.md

 ## Closing Remarks

-Since this was such a short trip, I was able to add very specific time intervals during which I did everything, so maybe this post ended up being a little longer than expected.
+Since this was such a short trip, I was able to add very specific time intervals during which I did everything, so this post ended up being a little longer than expected.
 Oh well!